dangbert/dangbert.github.io/content/blog/ultimate-terraform-tutorial.md

 ````

  **When writing Terraform, a common workflow is to have the Terraform docs open for the resources you're creating as a critical reference.**

-Take a quick look at the [terraform docs for the aws_s3_bucket resource](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_bucket), and see the "Argument Reference" section to see the documentation for the "bucket" and "tags" variables <ins>input</ins> to this resource.
+1. Take a quick look at the [terraform docs for the aws_s3_bucket resource](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_bucket), and see the "Argument Reference" section to see the documentation for the "bucket" and "tags" <ins>input</ins> variables to this resource.
-* And see the "Attributes Reference" section to see what fields are <ins>output</ins> by this resource (which are then possible to read in other parts of the Terraform code and pass to other resources).
+2. Also see the "Attributes Reference" section to see what fields are outputted by this resource (which are then possible to read in other parts of the Terraform code and pass to other resources).

-Once created, resources can be referenced anywhere else in the code with the syntax `<type_of_resource>.<some_unqiue_name>`.
+Once created, resources can be referenced anywhere else in the code with the syntax `<type_of_resource>.<some_unique_name>`.
 For example `aws_s3_bucket.my_bucket` references the resource above, and `aws_s3_bucket.my_bucket.bucket` references its name specifically).
 The resource type (e.g. `aws_s3_bucket`) can be thought of as a namespace; multiple instances of it can be created, but their resource names (e.g "my_bucket") must be unique.
 Therefore "my_bucket"  can be thought of as a variable within the namespace `aws_s3_bucket`, and it can only be referenced by its fully qualified name (`aws_s3_bucket.my_bucket`).

 #### Locals
 >Terraform provides the ability to create local values for storing and re-using values (much like creating local variables in a languange like Python to store the result of operations).
-Local values are useful to avoid repeating yourself, allowing you to define a "magic value" in one place, and reference it in many others.
+Local values are useful to avoid repeating yourself, for example by allowing you to define/compute a "magic value" in one place, and reference it in many others.
 * for more info see: [docs: local values](https://developer.hashicorp.com/terraform/language/values/locals)

-Add the following section anywhere towards the top of the `main.tf` file in the interactive lab from before:
+Add the following section below the "provider" block at the top of the `main.tf` file from before:
 ````tf
 locals {
   prefix = "dev_"